Beechview (Pittsburgh): Geography

 Despite Beechview's hilly terrain, its streets follow a grid pattern, resulting in some extremely steep roads.
 This includes Canton Avenue, the steepest street in the U.S., at a 37% grade.

 Surrounding and adjacent neighborhoods

 Beechview has six borders, including the Pittsburgh neighborhoods of Duquesne Heights to the north, Mt.
 Washington to the northeast, Brookline to the south and southeast, Banksville to the west, and Ridgemont to the northwest (separated by the Parkway West I-376).
 The borough of Dormont borders Beechview from the southwest.

-Travel
+Transportation

 Beechview is served by the Dawn, Westfield, Fallowfield, Hampshire, Belasco and Shiras Pittsburgh Light Rail Red Line stations.